README File

 .
 Additionally, html entities < >

-, not in code blocks, need to be encoded.
+not in code blocks, need to be html-encoded.
 Use <

 and >

 to encode.
-As part of the CircleCI build, the README.md file will be validated that it is MDX complaint.
+As part of the CircleCI build, the README.md file will be validated for MDX compliance.